 Can I explore the Suffolk Coast & Heaths by public transport?

-What kind of wildlife might I see when walking here?
+What kind of wildlife might I see?